Me, the Human

 Harry Au (he/him) - MA, MSW, RSW

-As people, we're complex.
+As people, we're complex

-Here are some aspects of mine.
+Here are some of mine

 I am often told I’m not Canadian enough, and also told I’m not Chinese enough.
 But I'm just here being me.